-In putting beef on the list, I mean organic grass fed, pasteurized beef, not the stuff that you find packaged up in the meat aisle of your local grocery store.
-Grass fed beef has way more antioxidants in it than it’s commercially raised counterpart – Including beta-carotene as well as Vitamins C and E – and isn’t laced with other antibiotics, hormones, or other chemicals and preservatives.
-It’s also lower in fat and has two to four times the levels of Omega-3 fatty acids in it – Eating organic, grass fed beef could lower your risk of some cancers, inflammatory diseases, and can even help battle against depression.
+In putting beef on the list, I mean organic grass-fed, pasteurized beef, not the stuff that you find packaged up in the meat aisle of your local grocery store.
+Grass-fed beef has way more antioxidants in it than its commercially raised counterpart – Including beta-carotene as well as Vitamins C and E – and isn’t laced with other antibiotics, hormones, or other chemicals and preservatives.
+It’s also lower in fat and has two to four times the levels of Omega-3 fatty acids in it – Eating organic, grass-fed beef could lower your risk of some cancers, and inflammatory diseases, and can even help battle against depression.

-That said, you’re not going to want to eat an entire cow.
-Stick to small portions and try to work your beef into something at least semi healthy, like a beef and vegetable stew or a casserole with a ton of veggies in it.
+That said, you won’t want to eat an entire cow.
+Stick to small portions and try to work your beef into something at least semi-healthy, like a beef and vegetable stew or a casserole with a ton of veggies in it.

 You’ve already learned that Vitamin C can help you combat stress, so it makes complete sense that oranges would also be on this list.

-The great thing about oranges is that there’s so many different varieties that it’s nearly impossible to not find one that you like and because they’re skin is so thick, they can easily be taken with you anywhere in your purse, gym bag, and or vehicle.
-They can be eaten alone as a quick, handy, and convenient snack or thrown into a salad for an Asian inspired twist.
+The great thing about oranges is that there are so many different varieties that it’s nearly impossible to not find one that you like and because their skin is so thick, they can easily be taken with you anywhere in your purse, gym bag, and or vehicle.
+They can be eaten alone as a quick, handy, and convenient snack or thrown into a salad for an Asian-inspired twist.

-I can’t tell you how much I absolutely adore this spice – Seriously, I use it in just about everything I make from scrambled eggs to vegetable stir fry and even cheese biscuits.
-It’s jam packed with a ton of antioxidants and has been linked to keeping heart disease and cancer at bay, and can even help you fight off the common cold.
+I can’t tell you how much I absolutely adore this spice.
+Seriously, I use it in just about everything I make, from scrambled eggs to vegetable stir-fry and even cheese biscuits.
+It’s jam-packed with a ton of antioxidants has been linked to keeping heart disease and cancer at bay, and can even help you fight off the common cold.

-I personally enjoy roasing some garlic in the oven and making it into a sandwich spread or sliced very thinly into homemade cream of mushroom soup.
+I personally enjoy roasting some garlic in the oven and making it into a sandwich spread or sliced very thinly into homemade cream of mushroom soup.

-If you’re not a fan of cashews, feel free to substitute any other kind of nut.
+If you’re not a fan of cashews, feel free to substitute any other nut.
 They may not have the same high levels of zinc, but any is better than none (our bodies don’t store zinc either, so try and get some into you daily).
-Throw them into salads for some texture or keep a bowl on your desk at work to snack on.
+Throw them into salads for some texture, or keep a bowl on your desk at work to snack on.

-The term “superfood” is gaining a lot of popularity these days and is becoming quite loosely used.
-That said, avocados are a food that definitely deserve the name – They’re absolutely packed full of healthy vitamins, minerals, fatty acids, and dietary fiber which your body needs to function at its optimal level.
+The term “superfood” is gaining much popularity these days and is becoming quite loosely used.
+That said, avocados are a food that definitely deserves the name – They’re absolutely packed full of healthy vitamins, minerals, fatty acids, and dietary fiber which your body needs to function at its optimal level.

-Eating these miracle fruits will not only put you in a better mood by reducing your stressI, but you also might notice that you have more energy and/or your skin, hair and nails are glowing.
+Eating these miracle fruits will not only put you in a better mood by reducing your stress, but you also might notice that you have more energy and your skin, hair and nails are glowing.

-Avocados are great in salads, made into guacamole, or even sliced up and used as a sandwich topping to add an additional layer of dimension and flavour.
+Avocados are great in salads, made into guacamole, or even sliced up and used as a sandwich topping to add an additional layer of dimension and flavor.

-Dark chocolate is best – It has a ton of antioxidants in it that’s been known to lower blood pressure and give you a feeling of sheer bliss on tranquility.
-Let a square or two melt on your tongue the next time your anxiety is beginning to spike – Taste it, experience the texture change as it melts in your mouth.
-By the time you’re finished, I assure you that you’ll feel better.
+Dark chocolate is best – It has a ton of antioxidants in it that have been known to lower blood pressure and give you a feeling of sheer bliss and tranquility.
+Let a square or two melt on your tongue the next time your anxiety is beginning to spike – Taste it, and experience the texture change as it melts in your mouth.
+By the time you’re finished, I assure you you’ll feel better.

 And always remember – All things in moderation.
 While it might feel great to eat an entire beef roast and wash it down with a couple of chocolate bars, you’re certainly not going to remain healthy for very long eating like that.
 Keep your portions small and controlled and remember to drink lots of water to help detoxify your system.

 What kinds of foods do you tend to turn to when you’re feeling stressed out?
 Are they different from the ones listed above?
-Let us know in the comments section!
+Let us know!